• Cocktails

 Bitters and Soda is herbal and refreshing

+Bitters and Soda is my favorite.
+This “almost” cocktail is my perfect non-alcoholic drink to sip when I need to remain in full-on mom mode.
 As a mom, it’s not practical for me to whip up a cocktail during the week or keep my wine glass topped off.

-But there are some afternoons when I really want to sip on something that isn’t just water.
+But there are some afternoons when I really want to sip on something that isn’t just water

 It’s 5 o’clock somewhere.
 But not here.
 Do you ever get stuck in that pre-happy hour time at the end of a long day craving a cocktail?